stevenaeola/gitpitch/pedagogy/ukcse_agm_2021/PITCHME.md

 ## What we do

 - Events: CEP
-- UKICER (first 2019)
+- UKICER (first 2019), joint with Ireland SIGCSE
-- Local events
+- Local events: journal club